A running shoe for plantar fasciitis helps alleviate the pain and discomfort caused by this painful condition.

 Q: Should I use orthotics for plantar fasciitis?

 A: Orthotics (17) are custom made shoe inserts that are designed to provide some additional support for the arch of your foot.
 It’s perhaps not surprising that makers of expensive orthotics tend to promote them as the most effective way to deal with plantar fasciitis.
-However, studies have shown that pricey custom orthotics are no better at alleviating the pain of plantar fasciitis than inserts that can be bought over the counter at the local drug store for a fraction of the price (18).
+However, studies have shown that pricey custom orthotics are no better at alleviating the pain of plantar fasciitis than inserts bought over the counter at the local drug store for a fraction of the price (18).

 Q: Can I run after having plantar fasciitis surgery?

 A: The risks of operating on such a crucial part of the foot are considerable.
 Including the possibility that surgery may not alleviate the pain and that it may cause nerve damage or other unintended consequences (19).
-That said, it is possible that you could return to running after having plantar fasciitis surgery.
+That said, it is possible you could return to running after having plantar fasciitis surgery.
 But there is no hard and fast rule to cite regarding how long it will take before you can hit the road again.
 The exact time will differ from person to person.

 Q: Are older people more susceptible to plantar fasciitis?